-Parents can apply for a place for their child at any time outside the normal admissions round.
+Parent(s)/carer(s) can apply for a place for their student at any time outside the normal admissions round.
 Applications for in-year admissions should be sent to the Merton local authority admission team.
-As is the case in the normal admissions round, all children whose EHCP names the Academy will be admitted.
+As is the case in the normal admissions round, all students whose EHCP names the Academy will be admitted.
 If admission would prejudice the provision of efficient education or the efficient use of resources, it may be necessary to refuse a place.

-If there are no spaces available at the time of the application, the child's name may on request be added to the waiting list for the relevant year group.
+If there are no spaces available at the time of the application, the student's name may on request be added to the waiting list for the relevant year group.
 Please see above for how the waiting list is operated.
 Further information about in-year applications is available on our Academy website.